isomerpages/mti-osir/index.md

 ---
 layout: homepage
 title: Office of Significant Investments Review
-description: The Office of Significant Investments Review (OSIR)
+description: The Office of Significant Investments Review (OSIR), situated within the Ministry of Trade and Industry (MTI), is responsible for the administration of the Significant Investments Review Act (SIRA).
+SIRA complements existing sectoral legislation and manages significant investments into critical entities, to safeguard Singapore's national security interests.
 image: /images/logo_1.jpg
 permalink: /
 notification: "*This webpage is undergoing development.
 Apologies for the